• Skip to primary navigation

 Amee

-These Soft Gingerbread Cookies are so soft, chewy, and flavorful!
+These Soft Glazed Gingerbread Cookies are so soft, chewy, and flavorful!
 Deeply spiced with the glaze giving the perfect amount of sweetness!
 I never cared for gingerbread before I made these cookies!

-5 from 1 vote
+5 from 2 votes

 Print Recipe Pin Recipe